keeanalbao/cse15l-lab-reports/lab3.md

 The `-delete` command allows the user to delete all files or directories that match the search criteria.

-This is useful because it allows the user to free up disk space by removing files that they don't need or that are too large.
-It also allows them to delete a  group of files quickly by giving a specific criteria.
+In this first codeblock, I searched for all the *text* files within the `911report` directory and deleted them.

-In this first codeblock, I searched for all the text files within the `911report` directory and deleted them.
+This is useful because it allows the user to remove an entire directory that they don't need, which also frees up disk space.

 *Before:*